 If you’re a spreadsheet lover, you can create your own or use a pre-made one from Google Sheets.
-If you’re married or share a budget with other people, you can give them access so you can manage your money together.
+If you’re married or share a budget with others, you can give them access so you can manage your money together.

 While this option will require a bit of manual work, you can use a service like Tiller to automate it for you.

-Tiller can securely connect to over 21,000 types of financial accounts.
+Tiller can securely connect to your bank account and credit cards to download your daily transactions.
 Once it’s connected, the service will automatically update your Google Sheets spreadsheet.

 If you want to include small business income and expenses in your budgeting process, GnuCash is the best budget app.

-GoodBudget is a personal budget app that’s based on the envelope budgeting system.
-This is where you take a few envelopes and label them by spending category.
+Goodbudget is a personal budget app that uses the envelope budgeting system.
+This is where you take envelopes and label them by spending category.

 When you get paid, you allocate the cash among your envelopes then spend it accordingly.

-The app even helps you create a debt snowball if you’re working to pay off debt.
+The app even helps you create a debt snowball if you’re working to eliminate debt quickly.
 It does this by identifying savings to throw at debt.

-The premium version of GoodBudget costs $60 per year or $7 per month.
+Opting for the premium version costs $60 per year or $7 per month.
 This plan gives you unlimited envelopes across five devices and tracks up to seven years of financial transactions.